 - If you had touched my dog, I would’ve yelled at you.

 - If she had had time, she would’ve helped us.

 - If you had promoted me, I would’ve been happy.

 - If he had fired all of us, we would’ve been sad.

 Go over the following vocabulary and expressions with your tutor.
 Use the illustration above if needed.

-e.g. Their decision came as a surprise to me.
+e.g. If you didn’t tell me about the party, it would have came as a surprise to me.